hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/6-DeviceNet-Object.md

 <br>

-Inside the object, it consists of an Instance number and a Attribute ID.
+The inside of an object is composed of an instance number and attribute ID.

 <br>

-You can access the Attribute of a specific Instance through the "Explicit Message"  from the DeviceNet Master.
+The DeviceNet master can access an object of a specific slave through a explicit message.

 <br>

 {% hint style="info" %}
 \.
-EX) Object of "Crevis GN-9212" (You can check this data through the Company "user manual".)
+EX) Object of Crevis GN-9212 (The corresponding information can be found in the Crevis manual.)

 \.
-Identity Object (Class Code 0x01) - Read Vendor ID
+Reading the vendor ID value of the identity object (class code 0x01)

 \.
 Instance : 1

 \.
 Attribute ID : 1

 \.
-Access : Get (Read Only)
+Permission: Get (Read only possible)
 {% endhint %}